Angus Taylor: Early life and education

 Taylor joined his brother Charlie at McKinsey & Co, a global management consulting firm, in 1994.
-Projects took him to Korea, the US and the UK but most notably to New Zealand, where he worked with dairy farmers to create a new business model for their industry.
-Taylor “spent four years working on a master plan: to unify the bitterly divided industry into a single national champion."
-His analysis found “it cost New Zealand farmers around $US12 to produce 100 kilograms of milk product, making them the world’s most efficient producers.”
-From there he recommended the 10,600 dairy farmers form a multi-national dairy co-operative.
+Projects took him to Korea, the US, and the UK and to New Zealand, where he worked with dairy farmers to create a new business model.
+He recommended the 10,600 dairy farmers form a multi-national dairy co-operative.
 Fonterra was launched in October 2001.
-Two decades later, it was regarded as “one of the most successful strategic decisions in agri-business history" and is used as a business transformation model at Harvard Business School.
+Two decades later, it was regarded as "one of the most successful strategic decisions in agri-business history" and is used as a business transformation model at Harvard Business School.
 Taylor returned to Sydney and was made a partner in 1999.

 Around this time, Taylor developed a digital agribusiness called Farmshed.
 He convinced his employer, McKinsey, to back the project along with Wesfarmers, Rural Press and, later, JB Were and NAB.
 Based in Surry Hills, Taylor was the MD.
 However, when Wesfarmers merged with IAMA, they began to see Farmshed as undercutting their own business.
-The online business failed "with a loss of several million dollars.”
-The Wesfarmers MD, Richard Goyder, later said Farmshed was "years ahead of its time."
+The online business failed, with a loss of several million dollars.

-Taylor went on to become a Director at Port Jackson Partners, an Australian management consulting firm.
-During this tenure, Taylor was a member of the Victorian government taskforce to investigate the development of a coal seam gas industry in the state.
+Taylor went on to become a director at Port Jackson Partners, an Australian management consulting firm.
+During this tenure, he was a member of the Victorian government taskforce to investigate the development of a coal seam gas industry in the state.
 Reporting in November 2013, the taskforce recommended that the State of Victoria should promote the production of additional and largely on-shore gas supply.
 He also served as the Director of Rabobank's Executive Development Program for leading farmers in Australia and New Zealand, as well as their Farm Managers Program which focused on younger farmers.